-Pension Trust Fund investments are held separately from those of other Borough funds.
-Currently, \$6,147,369 of these investments is pooled in a general investment account through Principal Financial Group.
-Funds are invested in a portfolio that consists of intermediate term, fixed income investments, such as public and private corporate bonds, fixed income investments, such as public and private corporate bonds, commercial and residential mortgages, asset-backed securities, and U.S. government and agency-backed securities.
-These investments are carried at fair value.
-Principal Financial Group indicates from the general investment account an average effective maturity of 6.99 years and, therefore, they are subject to interest rate risk.
-97% of these proprietary investments have external ratings of BBB or better.
+Principal Financial Group indicates from the guaranteed interest account an average effective maturity of 6.95 years and, therefore, they are subject to interest rate risk.
+96% of these proprietary investments have external ratings of BBB or better.
 Custodial credit risk is the risk that in the event of the failure of the counterparty, the Borough will not be able to recover the value of its investments.
 To reduce investment risks, Principal Financial Group invests assets in a diversified portfolio.
-At December 31, 2015, the Borough also had Principal Financial common stock totaling \$741,345 in the pension funds.